arcs-njit-edu/Docs/docs/Software/slurm/slurm.md

 !!! note

     Please note that if you are using GPUs, check whether your script is parallelized.
 If your script is not parallelized and only depends on GPU, then you don't need to request more cores per node.
-In that case use `--ntasks-per-node=1`, as this will request 1 CPU per GPU.
+In that case, do not use `-n` while executing the `interactive` command, as the default option will request 1 CPU per GPU.
 It's important to keep in mind that using multiple cores on GPU nodes may result in unnecessary CPU hour charges.
 Additionally, implementing this practice can make service unit accounting significantly easier.

 #### Additional Resources